 National scholarships are more competitive because you are competing against students across the country.
 There are many national scholarships out there and can be “lottery” based or be more involved and require an essay.
 There are many great scholarship search websites that allow you to create an account and match you with scholarships!

-The Oceana Community Foundation Scholarship application opens up on January 1st and closes on March 1st.
+The Community Foundation for Oceana County Scholarship application opens on October 15th and closes on March 1st.
 Click here to check out their website for instructions and available scholarships.

 Class of 2022: Log in or create an account on the College Board’s website.
 This is the same account where you can review your SAT scores.

 Complete simple steps to be entered in to win monthly scholarships!
 If you complete all the steps, you will be entered in to win the College Board’s grand prize scholarship ($40,000!).
 Click here to view steps you need to take to be eligible!

 Here are the steps you may take on the College Board’s website:

 1. Build your College List – $500

 2. Practice for the SAT – $1,000

 3. Improve your Score – $2,000